hugoggarciamartin-lab/BET-Engine-INS-GNSS/README.md

 > [!WARNING]
 > **CRITICAL NOTICE REGARDING SYNTHETIC DATA GENERATORS:**
-> Scripts responsible for generating telemetry and boundary conditions (e.g., flight profiles, Allan variance laboratory data, mass depletion curves) **DO NOT** process real-world flight data.
+> Scripts responsible for generating telemetry and boundary conditions (flight profiles, Allan variance laboratory data, mass depletion curves) **DO NOT** process real-world flight data.
 These are Environment Simulators designed to output **strictly synthetic telemetry**.
 > Their sole purpose is to provide mathematical boundary conditions and test vectors to validate the Kalman filter without relying on physical flight logs.
 They must never be executed in a production pipeline analyzing real flight data.

 ### Subsystem Manifest